 But, dependencies are everywhere.
-We cannot remove them, and we cannot control them.
 An Agile Transformation Change Agent has two choices.
 Either remove dependencies or manage dependencies.
 You cannot have it both ways.
-Removing dependencies will increase agility, but unmanaged dependencies, or dependencies that are discovered late in the process, will create unmanageable chaos.
-If you are overwhelmed with dependencies, or dependencies are getting in the way of delivering product in a reliable and predictable manner, your transformation plan will have to address how to manage dependencies now, and how to break them in the future.
+Removing dependencies will increase agility, but unmanaged dependencies or dependencies discovered late in the process, will create unmanageable chaos.
+If you are overwhelmed with dependencies, or dependencies are getting in the way of delivering product in a reliable and predictable manner, your Transformation plan will have to address how to manage dependencies now and how to break them in the future.